2018 Sponsored by the Friday Morning Music Club Foundation

-The Washington International Competition for Strings is held every 3 years.
-The 2015 Competition for Strings semi-finals took place at George Washington University in the Benjamin T. Rome Music Hall at 801 22nd Street, NW, in Room B-120 on both Friday, June 5, and Saturday, June 6.
-The finals took place on June 7, 2015, at 2:00 pm in the Terrace Theater of the Kennedy Center for the Performing Arts.
+The 2018 Competition for Strings semifinals will take place at George Washington University in the Benjamin T. Rome Music Hall at 801 22nd Street, NW, in Room B-120 on both Friday, June 22, and Saturday, June 23.
+Finals will take place on June 24, 2018, at 2:00 pm in the Terrace Theater of the Kennedy Center for the Performing Arts.

 - Second prize—$5,000